 1. Complete assigned readings and come to class prepared to discuss the topics assigned.
 Some of the "discussion" will be in written form.
-On several occasions I will begin class by asking you to spend 15-20 minutes responding in writing to some basic questions about the readings and some discussion questions.
-The days when this might happen are marked by \ on the class schedule below.
-Regular attendance, evidence of being prepared for class, and class participation will count for 20% of your grade.\
+On several occasions I will begin class by asking you to spend about 15 minutes responding in writing to some basic questions about the readings.
+The days when this might happen are marked by on the class schedule below.
+I will not be able to offer make-ups for these "quizzes" but I will drop one.
+Regular attendance, evidence of being prepared for class, and class participation will count for 20% of your grade.

 2. Two in-class exams: These will be a combination of objective and subjective questions.
-The first exam will cover readings and in-class material up through October 7th.
+The first exam will cover readings and in-class material up through October 6th.
 The second exam will cover the remaining material and may include one or two broad questions on earlier material.
 Each exam will count for 35% of your grade.

 3. Take-home Essays: On the last day of class I will give you several broad essay questions on which you will write about 6-8 pages (length will be specified at the time).
-The take-home final will be due by 10am on Monday, December 8th.
+The take-home essays will be due by 10am on Monday, December 7th.
 The take-home essays will be worth 10% of your grade.